-Jobs – Search for academic jobs and “real” jobs in Germany.
-Most of the jobs are for German-speaking applicants but you can also find some English-speaking job offers for native speakers, occasionally.
+Jobs – Search for academic jobs and “real” jobs in the UK and worldwide.
+Most of the jobs are for English-speaking applicants but you can also find international job offers for native speakers of other languages, occasionally.

 Mendeley – Mendeley is a free reference manager and academic social network that can help you organize your research, collaborate with others online, and discover the latest research.